secretsciencelab/secretcampfire/docs/FAQ.md

 First, repeat the steps in the [Quickstart](../README.md#quickstart-instructions-time-needed-5-minutes) for each new blog you want to create.

 Then, as you sign in to each of your blogs, `secret campfire` remembers all the blogs you own.
 All your connected blogs appear in a handy menu at the top right of the screen.
 Select the blog you want to browse as, and all your `secret campfire` actions will be performed for your selected blog.
-E.g., if you select your *first blog* and then click a `Reblog` button on a post, the post will be reblogged to your *first blog*.
+E.g., if you select your *first blog* from the menu and then click a `Reblog` button on a post, the post will be reblogged to your *first blog*.

 ---